Study Vocational Educational Training

 Vocational Education and Training (VET) is an educational and training course that focuses on providing real-world, practical and professional skills for work.
-Students and professionals choose to pursue a VET qualification as a pathway to entering the workforce in a sector they desire or entering a university for a course they desire to enroll in.
+Students and professionals choose to pursue a VET qualification as a pathway to entering the workforce in a sector they desire or entering a university for a course they desire to enrol in.

 There is a wide range of vocational training courses that cover a spectrum of industries including information technology, business services, art and media, tourism and hospitality, child care, transport and logistics and manufacturing.